What It Is

 Users who are shown the "prebunking" message are less likely to believe, interact with, or spread misinformation on the topic.

-In a review published in the European Review of Social Psychology, researchers explored proactive measures to prevent misinformation from finding traction in the first place, using the psychological theory of “inoculation” as a basis.
+In a review by Lewandowsky & van der Linden (2021), the researchers explored proactive measures to prevent misinformation from finding traction in the first place, using the psychological theory of “inoculation” as a basis.

 Inoculation rests on the idea that if people are forewarned that they might be misinformed and are exposed to weakened examples of the ways in which they might be misled, they will become more immune to misinformation.

 The researchers then reviewed a number of techniques that can boost people’s resilience to misinformation.
-The interventions ranged from general warnings to more specific instructions about misleading (rhetorical) techniques.
+The interventions ranged from general warnings to more specific instructions about misleading—i.e., rhetorical—techniques.